What follows is just my opinion. Data are thin in many areas, but there are also some areas of solid research to guide us.

 The bottom line is that the morbidity and mortality of CLL/SLL patients with COVID-19, while still far too high, are statistically much better these days compared to earlier in the pandemic.

-This ever-changing landscape is a big issue that CLL Society has seen coming.
+This ever-changing landscape is a big issue that CLL Society has been keeping a close eye on for some time now.
 We will continue to focus on the best path forward with the information and resources available to us in the here and now.

 We plan to continue arming our community with all the scientifically proven data so that everyone can best plan and prepare to help them make well-informed personal decisions.
 In doing so, we also stress that keeping an eye on the bigger picture is vital, which is much less depressing than it was not that long ago in the pandemic.